jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 BONUS: Automatically create a Python Test Driven Development Environment
 -------------------------------------------------------------------------

 You made it this far and have become the greatest programmer in the world.
-Following the practice of removing duplication, I would write a program that contains all the steps above following `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

-I can then call the program any time I want to setup a Test Driven Development Environment instead of manually repeating each step of the process
+Following the practice of removing duplication, I would write a program that contains all the steps above following `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.
+I can then call the program any time I want to setup a Test Driven Development Environment

 * exit the tests in the terminal by hitting ``ctrl`` + ``c`` on the keyboard
 * type ``deactivate`` to deactivate the virtual environment if you have not already